Froxlor/Documentation/general/migration-guide/clone.md

 ### Pretend to install Froxlor
 Make sure your new server has installed all the software that is required to run Froxlor.

-If you were using non-default packages, such as custom PHP versions or another database server, now it would be the time to add the necessary repositories and install the packages accordingly.
+If you were using non-default packages, such as custom PHP versions or another database server, now would be the time to add the necessary repositories and install the packages accordingly.

 Consult the [installation guide](../installation/) to see the current system requirements and how to install Froxlor.
 Follow your prefered installation guide up to the point where you **would** create the privileged database user.